 James E. Bristol III of Bristol Family Law, is a Fellow of the American Academy of Matrimonial Lawyers, and practices Family Law, including divorce, child custody and support, and mediation.
 He is on the Board and Secretary of the Family Law Section of the New Mexico State Bar.
 Bristol plans and promotes Family Law trainings and continuing legal education trainings, including the yearly Family Law Symposium.
 The Supreme Court of New Mexico appointed him to the Domestic Relations Rules Committee.

-Denise M. Chanez was elected to her second term as President of the New Mexico Hispanic Bar Association in 2014.
-She was also named to Lawyers of Color’s Second Annual Hot List 2014, which recognizes early- to mid-career minority attorneys excelling in the legal profession.
-She is currently an associate at the Rodey Law Firm and practices in the areas of medical malpractice, personal injury and media law.
-Chanez is also the president of the New Mexico Hispanic Bar Association.
+Denise M. Chanez has become a Fellow of the American Bar Foundation.
+She also was named a 2016 Woman of Influence by Albuquerque Business First.
+Chanez was elected to the Board of Directors of the Rodey Law Firm on January 21, 2015.
+She is the immediate past president of the New Mexico Hispanic Bar Association and named to Lawyers of Color’s Second Annual Hot List 2014, which recognizes early- to mid-career minority attorneys excelling in the legal profession.
+Chanez practices in the areas of medical malpractice defense, personal injury defense and media law.

 Debra Haaland is currently seeking the Democratic nomination for Lt.
 Governor of New Mexico.
 Since January 2013, Haaland has been the tribal administrator for the Pueblo of San Felipe, where she manages a variety of tribal programs and departments while directing and assisting the administration’s interests in federal, state and tribal political issues and relationships.
 She is also currently the Chairwoman of the Laguna Development Corporation Board of Directors.
 As the first woman elected to the position in the company’s history, Haaland helps oversee the business operations, strategies and initiatives of the second largest tribal gaming enterprise in New Mexico.
 She also currently serves as Chairwoman of the Native American Democratic Caucus of NM and a member of the Democratic Party of New Mexico’s State Platform and Resolutions Committee.